“Pin-point EXACTLY where the banks are buying and selling.”

 When supply of a product is high and the demand is low, prices must fall to incite buyer’s interest; when the demand for a product is high and supply is low, prices must rise to represent the scarcity of that product.

-Now Forex, as well as all other markets, stocks, commodities, crypto, etc, are driven by this same concept.
+Now Forex, as well as all other markets, stocks, commodities, crypto, etc, are driven by supply and demand.

 News events, economic announcements, and general market action cause different groups of traders to buy and sell, resulting in changes to the supply and demand equation.